priscillabigaill/APFP_angry_timmy/README.md

 ## How to use
 1. Download the zip folder containing all of the files of this repository.
 2. Open the folder in your chosen IDE.
-3. Install dependencies by using this command
+3. Install dependencies by typing this command into your terminal

 ```sh
 pip install -r requirements.txt